SunXQlab/DryNetMC/README.md

 This piece of code performs calculation and comparison of the distance between the tested cell line and the sensitive or resistant cell line.
 The following R packages are required to be installed: “dtw” and "vioplot".
 ‘PatternSimilarity.m’ can be alternatively used.

-8. D2NB_Survival.R
+8. DryNB_Survival.R

 This piece of code performs D2NB identification, differential expression analysis of the identified genes and K-M analysis.
 The following R packages are required to be installed: "AnnotationDbi", "bit", “org.Hs.eg.db", "lattice", "survival", "reshape2", "data.table", "zoo", "survminer", "survival", "glmnet" and "pROC".

 9. Validation_Network.R

-This piece of code performs validation of the dynamic network reconstruction method based on a synthetic dataset in comparison to the correlation network method.
-The following R packages are required to be installed: “pracma”, “glmnet” and “ROCR”.
+This piece of code performs validation of the dynamic network reconstruction method based on a synthetic dataset in comparison to the following methods: PCC-based correlation network method (PCCNet), tree-based ensemble learning methods (GENIE3), the state-of-the-art ODE-LASSO method (OdeLasso), the method incorporating prior information (OdeLassoP) and a dynamic Bayesian network method (GRENITS).
+The following R packages are required to be installed: “pracma”, “glmnet” , "GRENITS" and “ROCR”.

+10. Validation_Network_MoreDatasets.R

+This piece of code performs validation of the dynamic network reconstruction method based on 100 sets of synthetic dataset in comparison to the following methods: PCC-based correlation network method (PCCNet), tree-based ensemble learning methods (GENIE3), the state-of-the-art ODE-LASSO method (OdeLasso), the method incorporating prior information (OdeLassoP) and a dynamic Bayesian network method (GRENITS).
+The following R packages are required to be installed: “pracma”, “glmnet” , "GRENITS" and “ROCR”.

 The case study gene expression data are saved in “GBM_gene_RPKM.csv”.
 The file path in the codes for loading this dataset should be customized to the working folder.